AyushVishwakarmaShorthillsAI/Expense_Tracking_Bot/README.md

 # Expense Tracking Bot

-This is a Streamlit web application for tracking personal expenses, powered by Supabase as the database backend and utilizing AI for natural language querying.
+This is a Streamlit web application for tracking personal expenses on the go, powered by Supabase as the database backend and utilizing Vanna AI for natural language querying.

 ## Features: